 Key Takeaways

-What Are Condenser Coils and How Do They Affect Your Energy Bill?
+What Are AC Coils (And Why Do They Affect Your Bill)?

 If you’ve ever walked past your outdoor air conditioning unit, you’ve seen the condenser coils, even if you didn’t know their name.
 These thin metal fins are one of the most important parts of your entire cooling system, and they have a surprisingly big impact on your monthly electric bill.